-The Hague Convention of 1961 set up this authentication system to reduce the amount of steps needed to authenticate or legalize documents and eliminate the need to process the documents at foreign embassies and federal agencies.
+The Hague Convention of 1961 set up this authentication system to reduce the amount of steps needed to authenticate or legalize documents and eliminate the need to process the documents at foreign consulates and federal agencies.
 About half of the countries throughout the world follow the rules of the apostille and Hague Convention and half do not.
 We need to confirm what country your documents are being used in as it affects how we process them.
 The top photo on the homepage of this website shows what the California apostille and the Secretary of State red stamp (stamped partly on the apostille page and partly on the document being apostilled) looks like.